umlaufg/lr0_table_gen/README.md

 # LR(0) Parsing Table Generator

 This Python script can take a simple grammar, augment its topmost production, and create a DFA as well as a parsing table for it.
+Displays the parsing table using tabulate.

 <div align="center">